Federated Credential Management API

 The spec is yet to be updated so that all requests are created with mode set to "user-agent-no-cors".
 See the relevant pull request for details.

-12. Fetch request with wellKnownRequest, globalObject, and processResponseConsumeBody set to the following steps given a response response and responseBody:
+2. Fetch request with wellKnownRequest and globalObject, and with processResponseConsumeBody set to the following steps given a response response and responseBody:

 1. Let json be the result of extract the JSON fetch response from response and responseBody.